levonk/Maven-with-Proxy/README.md

 Iniitally, I just watned to try Maven 3.5 without polluting my envionrment.

+As I looked around for a solution, I saw plenty of solutions tied to people's enviornments, suggesting that people do development in the container, or doing bash variable substitutions to change settings files in the container.
+With this strategy, you use your existing local-repo and leverage your existing settings.xml.

 ## To use Maven wrapped in a docker image

 First you need to make sure you have Docker installed: